act-rules/act-rules.github.io/_rules/SC2-4-9-links-with-identical-accessible-names-have-same-purpose.md

 ## Assumptions

-* This rule assumes that the purpose of the links for links with identical link texts would not be ambiguous to users in general.
+* This rule assumes that the purpose of the links for links with identical names would not be ambiguous to users in general.

 ## Accessibility support